 - 1. God sent prophets to call the people to repentance. - 2.
-They warned them of destruction if they didn't repent. - The people choose to repent or reject the prophetic message. - 4.
-The consequences of their decision.
+They warned the people of destruction if they did not repent. - 3.
+The people chose either to repent or reject the prophetic message. - 4.
+They received the consequences of their decision.

-This pattern is repeated at least six times in the Jaredite record until the people are destroyed under the reign of Coriantumr, who ignored the counsel of Ether until repentance was not possible (see Ether 15:1-2).
-Moroni explained that it was the Lord who brought about the destruction of this people (6:16, 21).
-"And now," wrote the abridger, "I proceed to give an account of those ancient inhabitants who were destroyed by the hand of the Lord upon the face of this north country" (1:1; emphasis added).
+This pattern was repeated at least six times in the Jaredite record until the people were destroyed under the reign of Coriantumr, who ignored the counsel of Ether until repentance was no longer possible (see Ether 15:1-2).
+Moroni explained that it was the Lord who brought about the destruction of this people: "And now," wrote the abridger, "I ... proceed to give an account of those ancient inhabitants who were destroyed by the hand of the Lord upon the face of this north country" (Ether 1:1; emphasis added).
 Let us now examine these six episodes that ended in the destruction of an entire nation.